kitkatt17/generator-of-READMEs/README.md

 ## Description

 Is a README generator.
 Will display a professional README for any type of project you will be creating.
 Will link up to any Github profile.
+Content is based on responses to a series of user prompts that will then be captured using the Npm Inquirer package.

 ## User Story